Temporary Nonimmigrant Visas

 Specific types of temporary employment visa categories include:

-E visas are for those entering the U.S. to engage in trade or investment services or activities.
+E visas are available to individuals entering the U.S. to engage in trade or investment services or activities.

-"E-1" (Treaty Trader) visas are for people who own or work for companies that do a substantial amount of trade with the United States, and who will be working for that company in the United States for an extended period of time.
+"E-1" (Treaty Trader) visas are available to individuals who own or work for companies that do a substantial amount of trade with the United States, and who will be working for that company in the United States for an extended period of time.
 E-1 visa applicants must establish to the satisfaction of the consular officer that their company carries on well-established and significant trade in goods and/or services between the treaty country and the United States.

-"E-2 " (Treaty Investor) visas are for people who personally invest a substantial amount of their own money in ventures within the United States.
+"E-2 " (Treaty Investor) visas are available to individuals who personally invest a substantial amount of their own money in ventures within the United States.
 These visas can only be issued if the U.S. has a treaty with the alien's country.

-“H-1B” visas are reserved for “specialty occupations” meaning professional positions which require a Bachelor’s degree at the entry level.
-Additionally, the employer must pay prevailing wage in the area of employment as determined by the U.S. Department of Labor.
+“H-1B” visas are reserved for “specialty occupations,” meaning professional positions in which a Bachelor’s or higher degree (or its equivalent) is normally the minimum entry requirement for the position.
+Further, employers must pay H-1B employees a wage which is no less than the prevailing wage for the position in the geographic area in which the H-1B worker will be working as determined by the U.S. Department of Labor.

 Currently, there are only 85,000 H-1B visas available to be issued every year (with 20,000 of those reserved for graduates from U.S. institutions with Master's degrees or higher).

 H-1B visas are usually granted for periods of three years, with a maximum duration of six years, though a person's H-1B visa status period can be extended past the 6 year limit in situations where that individual has an approved employment-based permanent residence petition.
+Also, only time physically spent in the U.S. counts against this maximum duration of status, and so time outside of the U.S. while in H-1 B status may be "recaptured."
+Further, upon exhausting their duration of H-1B status, a person may reapply for after a one (1) year absence from the United States.
 There are also special provisions for applicants from Chile and Singapore.

 An H-1B employee's spouse and children may accompany him/her to the U.S. as H-4 dependents, but the H-4 spouse cannot apply for employment authorization in the U.S. except in limited circumstances where the H-1B spouse has an approved immigrant petition.